 Fiber-optics are firmly established as the dominant medium of terrestrial telecommunication infrastructure.
-Many excellent references and textbooks which treat this subject in great detail are available.
+Many excellent references and textbooks exist today that treat this subject in great detail.
 Most of these books cover device and systems aspects of digital fiber-optic transmission.
 For this reason, digital fiber-optic systems will not be a subject of discussion at all in this book.
-In the current communication infrastructure, a sizeable portion of "access" traffic is carried by Hybrid-Fiber-Coax (HFC) infrastructure [1] which employs subcarrier transmission (essentially an analog format) to support both CATV and cable modem Internet access.
-A similar situation exists in some military radar/communication systems where personnel and signal processing equipment is remoted from the physical antennas which are often in the way of homing weapons.
-The format of transmission in these systems
+In the current communication infrastructure, a sizeable portion of "access" traffic is carried by Hybrid-Fiber-Coax (HFC) infrastructure [1], which employs subcarrier transmission1 (essentially an analog format)2 to support both CATV3 and cable modem Internet access.
+A similar situation exists in some military radar/communication systems where personnel and signal processing equipments are remoted from the physical antennas, which are often in harms way of homing weapons.
+The format of transmission in these systems is also analog in nature.
+Various nomenclatures have been given to these systems, the most popular of which are - RF photonics, linear/analog lightwave transmission, the former being popular with the defense establishment, the latter with commercial establishments serving the HFC infrastructure.

-&lt;sup>1 Subcarrier transmission is essentially frequency division multiplex in the RF domain modulated on an optical carrier.
+1 Subcarrier transmission is essentially frequency division multiplex in the RF domain modulated on an optical carrier.

-&lt;sup>2 Most subcarrier transmissions use QPSK or higher "-nary" modulation of the RF carrier, and are thus digital in content; but the criteria used to gauge the quality of the signals are still RF in nature.
+2 Most subcarrier transmissions use QPSK or higher "-nary" modulation of the RF carrier, and are thus digital in content; but the criteria used to gauge the quality of the signals are still RF in nature.
 It is thus a matter of semantics or opinion whether subcarrier modulation is "analog" or "digital."
 The author prefers to interpret subcarrier modulation and transmission as "analog" because the principal criteria used to gauge their performances are analog in nature.

-&lt;sup>3 "CATV" stands for Community Antenna TV, in which a large satellite antenna at a remote location with good reception of satellite signals, (typically in analog FDM format).
+3 "CATV" stands for Community Antenna TV in which a large satellite antenna at a remote location with good reception of satellite signals transmission from TV stations located around the country, typically in analog FDM format.
 The satellite antenna is often collocated with video processing and Internet access equipments.
 Collectively these facilities are known as the "Head End."
 Linear (analog) fiber optic links carry the signals to subdivision hubs.
 From there it is distributed to individual homes through a coaxial cable network - hence the name "Hybrid Fiber Coax."
 Employment of linear fiber-optic components and systems eliminates the need for serial placement of numerous high linearity RF amplifiers ("in-line amplifiers") to compensate for the high loss of coaxial cables in the long span from the head end to subdivision hubs.
 Failure of a single RF amplifier results in loss of service to an entire subdivision.